tabsdata/tutorials/t01_csv_pub_sub/README.md

 Let’s say there is an update in your CSV file, and 20 new customers get added to the CSV file.
 The `customers_02.csv` file in the `input` directory presents one such scenario.
-This file has 20 new customers in addition to the customers present in the `customers_01.csv` file that we loaded via the publisher when we triggered it for the first time.
+This file has 20 new customers in addition to the customers present in the `customers.csv` file that we loaded via the publisher when we triggered it for the first time.

 Here are details of 3 new customers from the 20 who have been added: